 4) Google Analytics keeps getting better and better, especially with the addition of new social tools.
 There’s a lot you can learn at no cost via books and online courses to master the tool.
 The best part about Google Analytics is the ability to immediately work your own live company data, versus textbook examples.
-Yahoo Web Insights is a good alternative to the Google dominion, featuring alternative ways to drill down on data to provide further insights on visitor interests and demographics.
 And don’t forget to explore HootSuite’s social analytics tools which include Google Analytics integration.

 5) If Big Data seems overwhelming, you’re not alone according to a Columbia Business School report.
 Even the definition of Big Data is in flux.
 The good news: In this early stage you have time to learn and be an innovator in new approaches to social media measurement and analytics.